jccb15/NYC-Newborns-Analysis/README.md

 # Analysis of newborn's names in New York

-A web application that presents stadistics about the names of newborn babies in New York city.
-I allow to filter by defferent criterias like year, gender and ethnicity.
+A web application that presents statistics about the names of newborn babies in New York city.
+It allows to filter by defferent criterias like year, gender and ethnicity.

-This sample project was built with the Vue and Typescript.
+This sample project was built with Vue and Typescript.

 ## Screenshots